 I had to add this one in as it’s SUPER important to understand before you move to any country.
 After living in Canada and the UK I can safely say the healthcare system in France is by far the best I’ve experienced to date.
 I’m a sickly child – I feel I have the authority to speak on this topic…*insert crying-laugh emoji*.
 In a nutshell:

-- Find out what it will take for you to get a Carte De Séjour.
-This is your social security card that unlocks access to free healthcare at the hospital, subsidised prescriptions, refunds on your doctors appointments and more.
+- Find out what it will take for you to get a Carte Vitale (national health card).
+This unlocks access to free healthcare at the hospital, subsidised prescriptions, refunds on your doctors appointments and more.
 Having this card took a huge weight off my shoulders when I had to be hospitalised and made getting emergency treatments so much less stressful.
 Check with your company if they can support signing you up for it as I’m not fully sure on the eligibility details as it seemed pretty straightforward for an EU citizen (for now).